AviatrixSystems/terraform-modules/regression-testbed/modules/testbed-aviatrix-controller/README.md

 - **sg_source_ip**

-Source IP that Aviatrix controller will allow ssh for.
+Source IP's that Aviatrix controller will allow ssh and https for.

 - **public_key**